-This drawing by Boshier is drawn in colour on paper.
+Derek Boshier drawing in charcoal and chalks drawn on paper.
 Not dated but circa 1963.
-Although not examined out of its frame, it appears to be in good condition.
+Presently framed, not examined out of frame, however it appears to be in good condition.
 Framed in a plain black frame.

 Sheet 56 x 79 cm (22 x 31 in)